South Central Residential Care Network 2 in Los Angeles, CA

 Pros

-• pro Dr. Britney is kind and attentive to her patients.
+• pro Dr. Britney is very kind and always attentive to what patients say during their appointments.

-• pro Dr. Duarte is a very good doctor and is excellent.
+• pro Dr. Duarte is a very good doctor and excellent.

-• pro Brittney McGee is attentive and a caring physician.
+• pro Brittney McGee is one of the best; she is very attentive and a caring physician.

 • pro Dr. Gill is an excellent professional who provides accurate treatments.